Medically reviewed by Mary Lucas, RN

 Research shows that sleep deprivation is associated with increased signs of aging in your skin, including uneven pigmentation, reduced skin elasticity and more obvious fine lines such as crow’s feet.

 According to the CDC, people aged 18 and older should aim for at least seven hours of sleep per night.
-Our guide to science-based techniques for better sleep explains what you can do if you often find it difficult to get the right amount of sleep.

 Like many other signs of aging, crow’s feet aren’t completely preventable.
 Over time, it’s normal to develop some fine lines and wrinkles on your face, including crow’s feet.